CS-1400/CS-1400.github.io/_pages/file-handling/index.md

 ---

 ## Description
 Variables store data during the execution of the program, but "disapear" when the program ends.
-Data saved in files allow that data to persist beyond the execution of the program.
+Data saved in files will persist beyond the execution of the program.
 Python provides methods for programmers to read, write, and modify file contents.
 - Python Docs: [Reading and Writing Files](https://docs.python.org/3/tutorial/inputoutput.html#reading-and-writing-files)

 ## Instructional Videos